Shyam-Chen/Express-Starter/README.md

 - [x] Fix and prevent known vulnerabilities with [**Snyk**](https://snyk.io/).
 - [x] Test coverage integration with [**Codecov**](https://codecov.io/).

+> [!NOTE]
+>
-:thinking: Think about next-generation application development:
+> :thinking: Think about next-generation application development:
+>

-- [Fastify](https://github.com/fastify/fastify) is one of the fastest Node.js web frameworks.
+> - [Fastify](https://github.com/fastify/fastify) is one of the fastest Node.js web frameworks.
-- [Nest](https://github.com/nestjs/nest) uses a modular architecture and allows the choice of either Express or Fastify as the server framework.
+> - [Nest](https://github.com/nestjs/nest) uses a modular architecture and allows the choice of either Express or **Fastify** as the server framework.
+>

-If you're interested in Fastify, you can refer to my [Fastify Starter](https://github.com/Shyam-Chen/Fastify-Starter).
+> If you're interested in Fastify, you can refer to my [Fastify Starter](https://github.com/Shyam-Chen/Fastify-Starter).

 ## Table of Contents